Skip to content

 Play functions

-(rf/reg-variant :story.auth.login-form/login-flow
+(story/reg-variant :story.auth.login-form/login-flow

 {:doc "Full happy-path login interaction."

-[:rf.assert/path-equals [:auth :status] :authenticated]
+[:assert [:rf.assert/path-equals [:auth :status] :authenticated]]

-[:rf.assert/path-equals [:nav :route] :dashboard]]})
+[:assert [:rf.assert/path-equals [:nav :route] :dashboard]]]})

 Assertion vocabulary is registered and enumerable.
 The :rf.assert/* namespace is reserved (see Conventions.md §Reserved namespaces) and registered as a public, queryable set of events.
 The stories library registers the canonical vocabulary at load time: :rf.assert/path-equals, :rf.assert/path-matches, :rf.assert/sub-equals, :rf.assert/dispatched?, :rf.assert/state-is (machine), :rf.assert/no-warnings, :rf.assert/effect-emitted.
-Tooling enumerates (rf/handlers :event #(re-find #"^:rf\.assert/" (str (:id %)))) to discover the vocabulary.
+Tooling enumerates (rf/registrations :event #(re-find #"^:rf\.assert/" (str (:id %)))) to discover the vocabulary.
 Per Principles §Public query surfaces.

 Story-as-test duality